ashmangla/The_AIM_CertChallenge/report.md

 ### **The Problem**

-Homeowners face a common frustration: appliances break down or need maintenance, and finding the right information in thick PDF manuals is painful:
+Homeowners waste valuable time searching for misplaced appliance manuals and struggle to find specific troubleshooting information within lengthy PDFs when urgent appliance issues arise, leading to frustration, delayed repairs, and potentially costly service calls for problems they could solve themselves.
+Key pain points

 1. **Information Overload**: Modern appliance manuals are 100+ pages with multiple languages
 2. **Poor Searchability**: PDFs don't have good search, especially for natural questions like "How do I change the filter?"
 3. **Technical Jargon**: Manuals use technical language that non-experts don't understand
-4. **Scattered Information**: Answer might require reading multiple sections
-5. **Lost Manuals**: Physical manuals get misplaced; digital ones are hard to find online
+4. **Lost Manuals**: Physical manuals get misplaced; digital ones are hard to find online

-**Real User Pain Points**:
-- "I just need to know how to clean the filter, not read 50 pages!"
-- "The manual has the error code but doesn't explain what it means"
-- "I lost my manual and can't find it on the manufacturer's website"
+5. **Scattered Information**: Even if companies implement their own chatbots, homeowners have to go to each site to get answers.
+What we need is a customized aggregator of appliance manuals for each homeowner

 ### **Target Audience**

 **Primary**: Homeowners (non-technical users)
-- Age: 25-65
 - Technical Expertise: Low to moderate
 - Goal: Quick, practical solutions to appliance issues
 - Needs: Simple language, step-by-step instructions, safety warnings
-- Context: Often troubleshooting during an urgent issue (broken appliance)
+- Context: Maintenance or first step troubleshooting in emergencies.

 **User Personas**:
-1. **"Busy Parent"**: Needs quick answer while managing household chaos
-2. **"First-Time Homeowner"**: Lacks experience with appliance maintenance
+1. **"First-Time Homeowner"**: Lacks experience with appliance maintenance
-3. **"DIY Enthusiast"**: Wants to fix things themselves before calling repair service
+2. **"DIY Enthusiast"**: Wants to fix things themselves before calling repair service
-4. **"Cost-Conscious User"**: Trying to avoid expensive service calls
+3. **"Cost-Conscious User"**: Trying to avoid expensive service calls

+### **Why This Is a Problem for Homeowners**

+Appliance malfunctions create immediate stress—a refrigerator error code at midnight or a non-draining washing machine demands answers now, not after 30 minutes hunting through file cabinets or scrolling 60-page PDFs.
+Most people don't keep physical manuals organized, and digital versions have poor search functionality requiring exact technical terms.
+A homeowner asking "why is my fridge beeping three times?" won't find "audible alert patterns" in a manual search, leading them to abandon the manual for random Google searches with model-mismatched advice that could cause damage or void warranties.

+Unlike company-specific support agents handling one brand's product line, homeowners need a cross-brand aggregator managing Samsung refrigerators, LG washers, Whirlpool dryers, and more—each with different information structures.
+This fragmentation intensifies for first-time homeowners unfamiliar with maintenance, renters inheriting undocumented appliances, and busy individuals who simply need fast answers.
+Navigating inconsistent manual formats while stressed about a malfunctioning appliance creates unnecessary friction that conversational AI can eliminate by unifying all household appliance documentation in one intelligent interface.

 ### **Success Criteria**
 A successful solution must:
-- ✅ Answer questions in < 3 seconds
+- ✅ Answer questions in conversational speed (to be optimized < 3 sec>)
 - ✅ Use simple, non-technical language
 - ✅ Provide accurate, actionable steps
 - ✅ Handle missing manuals gracefully